adambard/learnxinyminutes-docs/cmake.html.markdown

 filename: CMake
 ---

-CMake it's a cross-platform, open-source build system.
+CMake is a cross-platform, open-source build system.
 This tool will allow you to test, compile and create packages of your source code.

 The problem that CMake tries to solve it's the problem of Makefiles and